 The following applications and configurations need to be installed or confirmed before the resource optimization service can be used:

-- Cloud marketplace RHEL instance is configured. - The Insights client is installed on the system and is operational. - If you want to use Ansible to install or uninstall the resource optimization service: - The Ansible repository is enabled and the Ansible client is installed on each system. - The system administrator can run Ansible Playbooks.
+- Cloud marketplace RHEL instance is configured. - The Insights client is installed on the system and is operational.

 2.1.
 INSTALLING RESOURCE-OPTIMIZATION COMPONENTS